-The Company had cash and cash equivalents of approximately \$0.3 million as of March 31, 2020.
-Based on the Company's current operational plan and budget, and taking into account the recent reduction in the Company's salary obligations, as described in Note 6, the Company expects that it has sufficient cash to manage its business into the third quarter of 2020, although this estimation assumes the Company does not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies, any of which could affect the Company's cash requirements.
+The Company had cash and cash equivalents of approximately \$0.1 million as of June 30, 2020.
+As such, the Company has very little cash resources and has been unable for some time to secure additional funding, due in significant part to ongoing litigations against the Company (below and see Note 6).
+Based on the Company's current operational plan and budget, the Company expects that it has sufficient cash to manage its business into the fourth quarter of 2020, although this estimation assumes the Company does not begin any clinical trials, acquire other drug development opportunities or otherwise face unexpected events, costs or contingencies including, without limitation, as a result of the ongoing litigations, any of which could affect the Company's cash requirements.
 Available resources may be consumed more rapidly than anticipated, resulting in the need for additional funding.
 The Company intends to finance additional research and development, commercialization and distribution efforts and its working capital needs primarily through:

-- proceeds from public and private financings and, potentially, from other strategic transactions (including potential royalty-related financing transactions); - royalty revenue from Mayne Pharma from sales of SUBA-Itraconazole BCCNS upon and assuming approval by FDA (after earned royalties have been applied to any royalties advanced under Third Amended SLA, although it is uncertain if and when such FDA approval will be obtained); - proceeds from the exercise of outstanding warrants previously issued in private financings to investors; - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and - government or private foundation grants or loans which would be awarded to us to further develop our current and future therapies, or government payroll protection or similar programs available as a result of the novel coronavirus outbreak.
+- proceeds from public and private financings and, potentially, from other strategic transactions (including potential royalty-related financing transactions), although the Company's attempts over the last year to secure such financing have not been successful; - royalty revenue from Mayne Pharma from sales of SUBA-Itraconazole BCCNS upon and assuming approval by FDA (after earned royalties have been applied to any royalties advanced under Third Amended SLA, although it is uncertain if and when such FDA approval will be obtained); - proceeds from the exercise of outstanding warrants previously issued in private financings to investors; - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of our products for which we would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where we would receive funding based on out-licensing our product; and - government or private foundation grants or loans which would be awarded to us to further develop our current and future therapies, or government payroll protection or similar programs available as a result of the novel coronavirus outbreak.